Herta takes St. Pete, ties father on IndyCar win list with 4 - WTMJ

 AP Auto Racing Writer

-Herta on Sunday scored his fourth IndyCar victory to match the same total his father, Bryan, achieved over his own 12-year career.
-The son needed just 34 races for his four wins, and at the start of his third full IndyCar season, Colton Herta is already a title contender.
+Herta raced to his fourth IndyCar victory to match the same total his father, Bryan, achieved over his own 12-year career.
+The son needed just 34 races for his four wins and he begins his third full IndyCar season as a strong title contender.

+“Growing up I had a lot of arrogance and I didn’t want to hear anything that my dad had to say,” Herta said.
+“And then I realized — bigger, faster cars — I learned more about the sport and I was like ‘Hey, he actually knows what he’s talking about.’”

 Herta started from the pole and led a race-record 97 of the 100 laps to win his first race with Bryan Herta as his race strategist.
 Andretti Autosport paired the Hertas for the first time this year, dismissing previous father-son combinations that simply didn’t work in IndyCar.